dhborus/Dreams/ComputerPickUp.md

 Workflow -- Download notes from Kindle.
 Import notes from iA Writer.
 Virtue of concentrating on GitHub is that it will be the basis for synchronization and iPad -- which is not really a work machine, alas-- will be support.

+Install Linux on old iMac.
+Transfer movies to iMac.
+Place Manjaro on machine.
+Install apps.
+Do the do.

 10 December 2019